rodrigorenteriatx/terraform-nginx/README.md

 - Automates the creation of new certificates, enabling secure access to rodrigonginx.com with HTTPS enabled.
 - All of this is automated with Python, Bash, AWS, Terraform, and Ansible.

-## Getting Started

-WILL ADD A GETTING STARTED WHEN FINISHED

 ## Notes

 - Ensure that you have the necessary AWS credentials configured locally.